 Prior to joining the firm in early 2013, Michael was a partner at a large Australian national law firm.

-- Best Lawyers in Australia, listed in Construction and Infrastructure Law (2017-present)
+- Listed in the Best Lawyers in Australia™ for Construction and Infrastructure Law (2017-2023)

-- Best Lawyers in Australia, listed in Leasing Law (2021-present)
+- Listed in the Best Lawyers in Australia™ for Leasing Law (2021-present)

 - Perth office lead for the K&L Gates Global Ethical Supply Chain & Modern Slavery group